 Note: If you have valid files and you just want to rebuild them to reclaim deleted space, please see the paper below.

-Rebuilding files to the latest Pervasive file format can often provide substantial performance gains.
+Rebuilding files to the latest file format can often provide substantial performance and stability gains.
 Here's how to do it!
-(Updated March 2010)
+(Updated November 2018)